ahlusar1989/scheduler/README.md

 Second boolean flag enables live reloading of configuration every 10 seconds.
 Use `false` to disable live reloading.

-Machinery configuration is encapsulated by a `Config` struct and injected as a dependency to objects that need it.
+Scheduler configuration is encapsulated by a `Config` struct and injected as a dependency to objects that need it.

 #### Broker